clickcaramel/PolyglotRocks/README.md

 Then, run `pod install` to install the library.

-To use PolyglotRocks in your Xcode project, add the following command to the build phase:
+To use Polyglot in your Xcode project, add the following command to the build phase:

 ```plain
 "${PODS_ROOT}/PolyglotRocks/bin/polyglot" <your token>